planoe/size-calculator/README.md

 ## Running the API

 An example UI implementation can be found in the `frontend/` directory.
-A very basic API implementation with hard-coded responses can be found in the `api/` directory.
+A mock API implementation with hard-coded responses can be found in the `api/` directory.

-The example UI and API uses node.js.
+The example API uses Node.js.

 Running the API: